sprrnd/WGMsensing/README.md

 # WGMsensing
 ### Data analysis pipelines for analysing data from WGM microresonator experiments.

+## Main Dependencies
+- numpy
+- scipy
+- matplotlib
+- pandas
+- natsort
+- numba

+Pip install or conda install can be used to install all of these packages

+## Running the main data analysis
 master = Main data analysis branch

 ## Master branch organisation